 - Open a Windows command line window.

-- Type diskpart and press enter.
-If prompted for a UAC prompt click ok.
+- Type diskpart and press Enter.
+If a UAC prompt is displayed, click OK.

 Disk ### Status Size Free Dyn Gpt